-OpenGL is an extremely flexible API and it reflects an iterative model that maps well to graphics hardware, the command stream does not directly correspond to a declarative representation of the geometry.
-In contrast, recent work shows the OpenGL command stream can be viewed as an assembly language program with each command corresponding to a single instruction [13].
+Parsing the OpenGL command stream on the fly and constructing a useful higher-level representation poses many challenges.
+Because OpenGL is an extremely flexible API and it reflects an imperative model that maps well to graphics hardware, the command stream does not directly correspond to a declarative representation of the geometry.
+In contrast, recent work shows the OpenGL command stream can be viewed as an assembly language program with each command corresponding to a single instruction [Peercy et al. 2000].